aswinkarthik/csvdiff/README.md

       --ignore-columns ints   Inverse of --columns flag.
 This cannot be used if --columns are specified --include ints          Include positions in CSV to display Eg: 1,2.
-Default is entire row -p, --primary-key ints      Primary key positions of the Input CSV as comma separated values Eg: 1,2 (default [0]) --time                  Measure time
+Default is entire row -p, --primary-key ints      Primary key positions of the Input CSV as comma separated values Eg: 1,2 (default [0]) -s, --separator string      use specific separator (\t, or any one character string) (default ",") --time                  Measure time
   -t, --toggle                Help message for toggle
       --version               version for csvdiff